zestai/zrp/README.rst

 Notes
 _____

 This is the preliminary version and implementation of the ZRP tool.
 We're dedicated to continue improving both the algorithm and documentation and hope that government agencies, lenders, citizen data scientists and other interested parties will help us improve the model.
+Details of the model development process can be found in the `model development documentation <./model_report.rst>`_

 Install